sermant-io/Sermant-website/docs/en/document/user-guide/sermant-backend.md

 When used in conjunction with Sermant Agent, Sermant Backend can also function as a server for hot-swappable operations, listening to hot-swappable instructions from Sermant Backend and performing plugin installation, uninstallation, and upgrade operations.
 For the actual page layout, refer to [Hot-swappable Service Validation](#_7-hot-plug-service-verification).

-> Note: Sermant Backend is a **non-essential component** and users can deploy it on demand.
+> Note: The Sermant Backend is a **non-essential component**, and users can deploy it as needed.

 ## Parameter Configuration

 ### Sermant Agent Parameter Configuration

-The instance status management and event management capabilities provided by Sermant Backend rely on the data reported by Sermant Agent.
-Therefore, when using Sermant Backend, you need to first configure the relevant parameters of Sermant Agent for connecting to Sermant Backend and enabling data reporting in the configuration file `agent/config/config.Modify` the following configuration in properties:
+The instance status management and event management capabilities provided by the Sermant Backend rely on the data reported by the Sermant Agent.
+Therefore, when using the Sermant Backend, you need to first configure the relevant parameters in the Sermant Agent that connect to the Sermant Backend and enable data reporting.
+Modify the following configurations in the configuration file `agent/config/config.properties`:

 |**Parameter key** | **Description** | **Default value** | **Required**|
 | ------------------ | ------------------------------------ | ---------- | ------------ |